Preprints

 Subjects: Civil and Environmental Engineering, Earth Sciences, Environmental Sciences, Risk Analysis, Social and Behavioral Sciences, Statistics and Probability

 Engineering geology is highly affected by uncertainty related to the geology, geotechnical parameters, models used and methods.
 While the technical aspects of ground-related uncertainty are increasingly investigated, the terminology to communicate uncertainty (i.e. phrases such as “it is very likely that”) has not yet been unified and experts use it however they see fit.
-The problem arises that [...]
+The problem [...]

 Geospatial Modeling and Mapping of Soil Erosion in India